motionsplan/motionsplan-dk-jekyll/_anatomy/biceps-femoris.md

   da: Et hoved fra hver side af nederste bageste del af lårbenet.
 insertion:
   da: i akillessenen og fæster på hælbenet.
 function:
+  da:
+    - short: Flexes the leg at the knee.
+      extended: This means that the biceps femoris muscle bends the leg at the knee joint such that there is a decrease in the angle between the lower leg and the upper leg.
+    - short: Extends the leg at the hip.
+      extended: This means that the biceps femoris muscle straightens the hip joint such that there is an increase in the angle between the upper leg and the torso.
+  en:
     - short: Flexes the leg at the knee.
       extended: This means that the biceps femoris muscle bends the leg at the knee joint such that there is a decrease in the angle between the lower leg and the upper leg.
     - short: Extends the leg at the hip.
       extended: This means that the biceps femoris muscle straightens the hip joint such that there is an increase in the angle between the upper leg and the torso.
 exercises:
   - Stående calf-raise
 image: /assets/images/anatomy/biceps-femoris.jpg